unodan/slingshot/README.md

 Automated Linux Package Installer for CentOS 7

 Slingshot is a script to automate the installation and configuration of Linux software packages.
 Slingshot has and uses a template/messaging system.

 You can use Slingshot to create custom server setups by writing script modules.
 Script modules should start by copying and modifying the Slingshot script temple module.

+Slingshot was designed to be extended by simply adding new modules.
+Module scripts are added to a run queue and executed in (FIFO) order.
+You can create/add your own modules that customize package installation and/or configurations.

+The use of modules allow you to extend or modify the system setup in ways that suit your particular needs.

 The Slingshot base installs and configures the (Apache, MariaDB, PHP and NTP) packages and is a basic “LAMP” system.

-Slingshot was designed to be extended by simply adding new modules.
-Module scripts are added to a run queue and executed in (LIFO) order.
-You can add your own custom packages and/or configurations that extend the base system in ways that suit your particular needs.

-The base install of Slingshot consists of 12 scripts, plus the install script.
-Placing a module in the scripts directory means that script will be include in the run queue, “the script must use the Slingshot template system to be included!”.
+Below is the list of files that make up the base install of Slingshot.
+This list is the minimum set of files needed for a basic Slingshot (LAMP) installation.
 Below is the list of files that make up the base install of Slingshot.
 This list is the minimum set of files needed for a basic Slingshot (LAMP) installation.

 <table>